-Because of some subtle cancelations, it is difficult to use equation (\ref{CUE_cumulant_2}) to compute the limits of the higher-order cumulants by Riemann sum approximations.
+Because of some subtle cancellations, it is difficult to use formula (\ref{CUE_cumulant_2}) to compute the limits of the higher-order cumulants by Riemann sum approximations.
 Another approach is to rewrite the correlation kernel of the modified CUE before computing the cumulants.
-From definition \ref{modified_CUE}, a summation by parts gives
+From definition \ref{modified_CUE}, a summation by parts yields

-where $\xi_k\in(0,1)$ by the mean-value theorem.
+where $\xi_k\in(0,1)$ are given by the mean-value theorem.
 We can use formula (\ref{CUE_sine_approximation_1}) to relate the kernel $K_p^N$ to the sine kernel and we will be able to use the ideas of~\cite{Soshnikov_00a} to compute the limits of the cumulants of linear statistics of the modified CUEs.

-\begin{proposition} At the critical scale $\delta=\alpha$, the modified CUE kernel $K_p^N$ and the kernel $L^N_{\Psi,\eta}$ given by $(\ref{kernel_L})$ with $\eta(k)= (N+ k +\frac{1}{2})N^{-\alpha}$ are {\it asymptotically equivalent} in the sense of definition $\ref{def_equivalent_kernel}$. \end{proposition}
+\begin{proposition} At the critical scale $\delta=\alpha$, the modified CUE kernel $K_p^N$ and the kernel $L^N_{\Psi,\eta}$ given by $(\ref{kernel_L})$ with $\eta(k)= (N+ k +\frac{1}{2})N^{-\alpha}$ are {\it asymptotically equivalent} in the sense of definition~$\ref{def_equivalent_kernel}$. \end{proposition}

 By proposition~\ref{thm:GUE_kernel_sine}, a similar approximation holds for the modified GUEs.
 There is only a minor difference in the definition of the function $\eta$ and the limits of the cumulants of both models will be computed in a common framework in section~\ref{sect:Critical}.
-In order to prove proposition~\ref{thm:GUE_kernel_sine} and~\ref{thm:CUE_kernel_sine}, we need to give a criterion to check whether two kernels are asymptotically equivalent.
-First, we need a new definition.
+In order to prove proposition~\ref{thm:GUE_kernel_sine} and~\ref{thm:CUE_kernel_sine}, we need to provide a criterion to check whether two kernels are asymptotically equivalent.
+First, we need to introduce a new definition.
 A similar concept was introduced in~\cite{RV_07b} to control cumulants of some complex determinantal processes.